Royals vs. Yankees Player Props Betting Odds

-Bobby Witt Jr. and Gleyber Torres are two of the players with prop bets for the taking when the Kansas City Royals and the New York Yankees play at Kauffman Stadium on Saturday (at 7:10 PM ET).
+Player prop bet odds for Gleyber Torres, Bobby Witt Jr. and others are listed when the New York Yankees visit the Kansas City Royals at Kauffman Stadium on Sunday at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!